 4. Turn on the Smart Controls button to open the Smart Controls window at the bottom of GarageBand if it is not already open

-5. In the ‘Plug-ins’ section of the Smart Controls window click on the dropdown menu.
+5. In the ‘Plug-ins’ section of the Smart Controls window click on the right portion (smaller portion) of the blue Instrument button.
 GarageBand automatically has the * Classic Electric Piano selected by default

 6. Navigate to AU Instruments > Output > Arcade and click on ‘Stereo’ to load ARCADE

 7. To open the Arcade window, click on the larger portion (left portion) of the blue Instrument drop-down to launch the plugin window

 AVID Pro Tools

 2. Go to Track, press ‘New…’ and create a new Stereo Instrument Track (Shift+CMD+N)

 3. Insert a Multichannel Plug-In and navigate down to Output > Arcade

 4. Click on Arcade to open the instrument